adithiarun/Artificial-Intelligence/Project-2/README.md

 ### Open Move Eval Function

-Evaluation function that outputs a score equal to how many moves are open for my AI player on the board minus how many moves are open for the opponent's player on the board.
+The Open Move Evaluation function outputs a score equal to how many moves are open for my AI player minus how many moves are open for the opponent's player on the board.
+The evaluation function determines a score for every board state in the tree formed by the minimax algorithm.

 ### Minimax Algorithm

 Minimax is a backtracking algorithm that is used to find the most optimal move for an agent assuming that the opponent is also playing optimally.
-There are two players: a maximizer and a minimizer.
-The maximizer tries to get the highest score possible, while the minimizer tries to get the lowest score possible.
+The algorithm creates a tree recursively of two players: a maximizer and a minimizer.
+The maximizer generates all possible moves for your agent, when it is your turn.
+It tries to get your agent the highest evaluation function possible.
+The minimizer, on the other hand, generates the hypothetical moves that the opponent will take.
+The minimizer step assumes that the opponent will make the move that hurt your agent the most, and hence, picks the move that minimizes the evaluation function the most.
-The algorithm alternatively maps out the minimizer's steps followed by the maximizer's steps upto a certain depth, and then
+The algorithm runs the maximizer and minimizer upto a certain depth, and then returns the best possible move for the maximizer.
+The tree below shows how the algorithm picks a move.